adityakadoo/Scrolls/content/courses/operating_systems/index.md

 OS thus has to maintain the location of memory not in use in a data structure such as **free list**.

-### Segmentation
+#### Segmentation

 Instead of keeping track of base and bound pair of the entire address space as this wastes a lot of used space, store base and bound of different segments such as the code, stack and heap.
 Along with their seperate bounds also keep track of direction in which it grows and it's read/write permissions.

-#### OS issues
+##### OS issues

 1. ***Context Switch***: During a context switch the OS needs to make sure the addresses corresponding to all the segments of the address space are stored.
 2. ***External Fragmentation***: This happens when the spaces left in between allocated segments is not enough to store a new segment but the total free space is sufficient to do so.

-### Free Space Management
+#### Free Space Management

-#### Free List Approach
+Free List Approach

-Using a linked list to keep track of free unallocated segments of memory.
+: Using a linked list to keep track of free unallocated segments of memory.
 Every node stores the start and size of the free segment.
 When new segements are to be allocated find a node with enough space and shrink it to account for newly occupied memory.
 Later when a segment is freed, collase joined node together.

-#### Some allocation strategies
+Some allocation strategies

 - Best fit: node with min size greater than required.
 - Worst fit: node with max size greater than required.
 Basically largest node.
 - First fit: first node greater than required.
 Greedy but fast.
 - Next fit: Instead of searching from the start search from the next node of last allocation.

-#### Other Approaches
+Other Approaches
 - Segregated Allocator: Keeps a region of memory to allocate the most segments with the most frequent size and a separate block to keep segments with other sizes.
 - Buddy Allocator: Only divides free segments in half.
 Simplifies the coallesing part.

-### Paging : Intro
+### Paging

 Memory is divided in terms of ***pages*** with fixed sizes.
 Thus every address space is given a fixed amount of pages.